xblbaseball/ticker/README.md

 Renders a 1920x1080 ticker with [XBL scores and stats](https://www.xblbaseball.com) across the bottom of the screen.
 This ticker is meant for use in OBS (or similar broadcasting software).

+How to use the ticker in your broadcast: [link](https://github.com/xblbaseball/ticker/wiki/How-to-use-the-ticker-in-OBS)

 ## Usage

 In your broadcasting software, add a browser source pointed to either: